Environmental Science and Policy

 ENV 400 Special Studies (1-4 Credits)

-Admission by permission of the instructor.
-Special Studies are open to qualified juniors and seniors and, in appropriate cases, to sophomores.
+Open to qualified juniors and seniors and, in appropriate cases, to sophomores.
 Students are encouraged to contact the instructor in advance of the semester they intend to take this course.
+Instructor permission required.

 Fall, Spring